christophedc0/blog.iety.xyz/ansible.md

 - Use `import_tasks` to import another yaml with "fixed" tasks, use this as a default (if it breaks, try `include_tasks`).

-- Use `iclude_tasks` to import another yaml with dynamically changing tasks
+- Use `include_tasks` to import another yaml with dynamically changing tasks

 ### Handlers